anilkusc/kubernetes-pod-restarter/README.md

 # kubernetes-restart-operator
-Sometimes some pods should be deleted time to time.This operator will delete given workload pods on given cron.<br>
+Sometimes some pods should be deleted time to time.This crontab will delete given workload pods on given cron.<br>
 First create docker image<br>
 docker build -t anilkuscu95/restarter .<br>
 Lastly you should configure your specification on restart.yaml file.<br>